 It’s dangerous to read too much into connections between fiction and its author’s life, but I was interested to learn that as a youngster, Carson McCullers would practice Bach fugues on the piano for five hours a day.
 I suspect that puts the author’s sympathies more firmly with the cello player than with the viewpoint narrator.

-Directly linked to the narrator’s moral weakness — that she waits around for a man to save the day — is the fact that she makes no Plan.
+Directly linked to the narrator’s moral shortcoming — that she waits around for a man to save the day — is the fact that she makes no Plan.
 Her only plan is to observe and hope.

 In this case, other characters in a story must make plans, though ‘plan’ is a bit of a weird word when describing actions that take place out of rage — or perhaps it wasn’t rage.
 Perhaps when the husband raped the young cellist he was undertaking a well thought-out plan to keep her in her place.